Beside the great Rufiji River, Rufiji River camp has one of the best locations in the Selous.

 Food quality: The food we were served during our last visit was simple yet tasty, with much of it grown on a local farm.
 All dining tables overlook the river.

-Breakfast at Rufiji River Camp is served at 7.00am before the morning activities and usually consists of eggs (either boiled, fried or as an omelette), toast and fresh fruit, as well as cinnamon rolls.
+Breakfast at Rufiji River Camp is served at 7.00am before the morning activities and usually consists of eggs (cooked however you want), toast and fresh fruit, as well as cinnamon rolls.

-Lunch is a three-course buffet served at 1.00pm.
-On our last visit we had gazpacho soup, followed by fishcakes with rice and salad and then pancakes.
+Lunch is a buffet served at 1.00pm.
+On our last visit we had a mixed salad, marinated bbq pork and a lentil bake.
 For a full-day safari, a packed lunch is provided.

 Dinner, at 8.00pm, is a three-course set meal.
-A classic menu might be something like tomato soup, followed by beef with dauphinoise potatoes and vegetables, then cheesecake to finish.
+A classic menu might be something like guacamole and triangle toast, followed by chicken stuffed with sage, leeks and a potato salad, then chocolate brownies to finish.
 If the camp is particularly busy dinner may be served as a buffet.

 Dining style: Individual Tables